#TalkMoreThanFootball

-2 in 3 football fans have struggled with their mental health
+2/3 football fans struggle with their mental health.

-Our #TalkMoreThanFootball team talk serves as a poignant reminder to reach out to a mate and start that conversation.
+#TalkMoreThanFootball encourages more meaningful conversations and serves as a poignant reminder to reach out to a mate and start a conversation.

 Training room